1994–95 Pittsburgh Penguins season

 Despite the absence of Mario Lemieux, the 1994–95 Pittsburgh Penguins started the season off strong, by winning their first seven games.
 They remained undefeated in their first 13 games, going 12–0–1.
-However, after such a red-hot start to the season, the Penguins had a lukewarm record in their final 35 games, going 17–16–2.
+However, after a dominant start to the season, the Penguins had a mediocre record in their final 35 games, going 17–16–2.
 Jaromir Jagr won the Art Ross Trophy for most points (70), captain Ron Francis led the league in assists (48) and plus/minus (+30), and goaltender Ken Wregget led the league in wins (25).
 In a 7–3 Penguins' win over the Florida Panthers on February 7, Joe Mullen recorded an assist and became the first American-born NHL player to reach 1,000 points.
 Nine days later, Luc Robitaille scored four goals in a 5–2 Penguins win over the Hartford Whalers.

 Regular season

 The Penguins had the highest shooting percentage in the NHL during the regular season, scoring 181 goals on just 1,400 shots (12.9%).